Pine Lake State Park: Camping

 The Pine Lake campground has 124 camping units with electrical hook-ups, modern showers, restroom facilities and a trailer dump station.
 Half of the campsites are available on a first-come, first-served basis, while the remainder must be reserved.

 Cabins

 The park contains four stone and timber cabins that were built by the Civilian Conservation Corps and the Works Progress Administration in the 1930s.
-The cabins can be reserved online through the park reservation system.

 Trails

 There are more than 10 mi of developed trails around the lake.
 Trails are marked with points of interest that correspond with trail brochures available at trail heads, the campground and the park office.

 There is also a 50 mi Lake-to-Lake State Park Bike Route connecting Pine Lake and George Wyth Memorial State Parks.
-Details here:

 Lake

 Both lakes are stocked with bass, crappie, northerns, and catfish.
 The Iowa River borders a portion of the park and is noted for its channel catfish and smallmouth bass.
-A beach is located on the lower lake.
+A beach is located on the lower lake and boat ramps on both lakes.

-Boats and canoes are no longer available for rental, and there was no concessionaire for 2009.
-There are boat ramps are on both lakes.
-Only electric motors may be used.